SuperSonicSites/inteck3d/content/contact.md

 ---
-title: Contact Page & Bottle Return Request
+title: Contact Page
 description: Contact Us!
-We are an environmentally conscious cleaning company in the region of Montreal, QC striving to bring sustainability to our industry and your homes!
+We are happy to help with your questions!
 layout: contact

 bannerh1: Contact Us